 A junior detective assigned to Sebastian and Joseph as backup for their latest case.
 Kidman is highly observant and rather quiet; she will usually keep her thoughts to herself unless asked.

 A mentally-challenged young resident at Beacon Mental Hospital, Leslie means well but his penchant for getting confused can result in him running away from those that are merely trying to help him.
 A strange talent of Leslie's is to be able to subconsciously emulate the thoughts of others.

 A mysterious robed man, covered in what look to be severe burns in parts of his flesh, and the main antagonist of The Evil Within.
 He seems to have control over most of the oddities and monsters Sebastian is routinely having to defend himself against, while he himself is also seemingly unkillable.

 Detectives Sebastian Castellanos and Joseph Oda, alongside Junior Detective Juli Kidman, are called to the scene of a brutal massacre at the Beacon Medical Hospital.
 Upon arriving, they locate a single survivor, to which Sebastian then investigates the CCTV footage.
 He sees a robed man moving at superhuman speeds, killing three police officers.
 As he turns around, the same man ambushes him, and Sebastian passes out.

 He wakes up inside what looks to be some sort of butcher's shop and is chased by a chainsaw-wielding madman.
 Sebastian eludes the man and manages to escape the hospital.
 There he is picked up by officer Oscar Connelly, driving an ambulance.
 Inside is also Juli Kidman, doctor Marcelo Jimenez, and a patient of his called Leslie Withers.
-Their escape is short lived, as the city begins to fall apart and crumble.
+Their escape is short-lived, as the city begins to fall apart and crumble.
 Connelly also notably begins to transform into something other than human, forcing the ambulance to crash.
 Sebastian then wakes up to find himself alone in a foggy village.
-He spots Connelly nearby, but is forced to kill him in self-defense after he violently lunges and attacks Sebastian.
+He spots Connelly nearby but is forced to kill him in self-defense after violently lunging and attacking Sebastian.